256dpi/arduino-mqtt/README.md

 bool unsubscribe(const char topic[]);
 ```

-- The functions return a boolean that indicates if the unsubscribe has been successful (true).
+- The functions return a boolean that indicates if the unsubscription has been successful (true).

 Sends and receives packets: